octavenz/silverstripe-reoako/README.md

     - "octavenz/reoako:dist/css/editor.css"
 ```

-## Optional extensions and config
+## Optional extensions

 #### Site config

-Apply the site config extension to add a reoako api key field in the site settings

-Add the following to your config/site.yml
+Adds a tab and field in thesite config to allow an admin to set the Reoako API key

 ```
 SilverStripe\SiteConfig\SiteConfig: